neurodata/neurodata.io/content/about/agreements.md

 ## NeuroData

-The following commitments and agreements apply to all current members of  [NeuroData](https://neurodata.io/about/team/), Jovo included
+The following commitments and agreements apply to all current members of  [NeuroData](https://neurodata.io/about/team/), Jovo included.

 ### Commitments